 Personally, I think warm homemade apple pie is not complete without a scoop of ice cream.

-Here’s some simple recipes for the perfect fall dessert - Mammy’s Irish apple pie with Bailey’s ice cream:
+Here’s some simple recipes for the perfect dessert - Mammy’s Irish apple pie with Bailey’s ice cream:

 Baileys Irish Cream ice cream

 1/2 tsp vanilla extract

 2 fl oz.
 (1/4 cup) Baileys Irish Cream

 Use a whisk to beat the eggs with 1 oz. of the sugar in a bowl until the mixture lifts from the surface in ribbons.

 Put the milk, the remaining sugar, and the vanilla into a saucepan and bring to the boil.

 Pour over the egg mixture, beating well.

 Return to the saucepan and heat gently to thicken the mixture until it coats the back of a spoon – don’t heat too fiercely or it will turn to scrambled egg.